 Driving innovation in healthcare requires viewpoints that reflect the diverse patients we serve around the world.
 Learn how two employees’ ideas to provide cultural education to employees, professional development and support to Asian colleagues helps Stryker deliver on our mission to make healthcare better.

-Like all employee groups, ACE supports Stryker’s DE&I commitment to maximise the power of diverse backgrounds, talents and perspectives to make healthcare better.
+Like all employee groups, ACE supports Stryker’s DE&I commitment to maximize the power of diverse backgrounds, talents and perspectives to make healthcare better.
 Dr. Antonia Chen, an orthopaedic surgeon practicing in Boston, Massachusetts, thinks diversity within healthcare companies is crucial in providing better outcomes for patients.
-'We serve a diverse patient population and the composition of our healthcare teams and companies like Stryker should reflect our patient base', says Dr. Antonia Chen.
-'By incorporating diversity into leadership [teams] and employees at companies like Stryker, you provide a diverse base of individuals who can innovate and provide patient care from multiple different perspectives.
+“We serve a diverse patient population and the composition of our healthcare teams and companies like Stryker should reflect our patient base,” says Dr. Antonia Chen.
+“By incorporating diversity into leadership [teams] and employees at companies like Stryker, you provide a diverse base of individuals who can innovate and provide patient care from multiple different perspectives.
 Thus, diversity is crucial to improving how we serve our patients and innovate new technologies.
-It helps us tackle issues from different viewpoints and implement new ideas'.
+It helps us tackle issues from different viewpoints and implement new ideas.”

 SYK CORP 2022-05-67